mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - Due to a [bug](https://github.com/grafana/grafana/issues/108754) in Grafana, there exists a limitation for the reports generated for dashboards with repeated panels using query based variable.
-If variable `All` in selected for generating report with repeated panels, all the data will be included in the same panel instead of generating a panel for each different variable.
+If variable `All` in selected for generating report with repeated panels, depending on the version of Grafana either all the data will be included in the same panel instead of generating a panel for each different variable or no panels will be included in the report.
 This cannot be fixed until the bug in upstream Grafana is fixed.
 A workaround is to select all the variables in the dashboard instead of selecting `All` which will generate different panel for each variable in the report.